Publication

 On Saturday, April 17, 2021, the U.S. Small Business Administration (SBA) announced via press release that it had launched a new website with key information (including a sample application form and related program guide) for the $28.6 billion Restaurant Revitalization Fund (RRF) grant program authorized by the American Rescue Plan Act (ARPA).

 As part of our ongoing COVID-19 Response Team Monday Morning “Round-Up” webinar series, on April 19, Miller Johnson’s Erik Daly provided an overview of this newly-available RRF information.
-To view the RRF presentation slides from this webinar, click here and advance to slide 26.
 To watch and/or listen to the portion of the webinar dealing with the RRF, click here.

 Subject to the ARPA’s and SBA’s exceptions for ineligible businesses (described in more detail in the webinar slides and SBA’s RRF program guide), the following businesses are generally eligible to apply for RRF grants (assuming they experienced a decline in gross receipts in 2020 compared to the prior year or, alternatively, they first began operations in 2019 or 2020):